Most models fail at the point of decision — where weak validation leads to rejection, delay, or loss of confidence.

 Baines has led international knowledge-transfer networks in health economics linking UK universities with institutions in China and Egypt, funded by the British Council and GlaxoSmithKline.

-Through Health Systems Analytics, he is developing a Semantic Web of Health Economics — a machine-readable, validated knowledge infrastructure for health economic models and methods.
+Through Health Systems Analytics, he is developing a structured, machine-readable validation framework for health economic models — providing the governance and traceability infrastructure that HTA scrutiny increasingly demands.
 He continues international advisory work through Health Systems Analytics Ltd.